 How: The Weekly Schedule is shown on the LGB website.
 “Follow” the site and/or “Like” the LGB Facebook page (www.facebook.com/lifegivingbread ) to receive weekly reminders and other information.
 Read the current week’s readings (typically two Bible chapters, but differs according to the study material), review the Bible notes at the bottom of each page of the study bible or the information contained in your study guide for that week’s material (see “recommended study guide” below), let the Spirit speak to you, feel how the readings touch you, then ponder the study guide questions.
 Lastly, feel free to share your thoughts with the group on the group’s website or Facebook page.

 You will need: A Bible study guide and internet access.

-Recommended study guide: Ignatius Catholic Study Bible: The Gospel According to Mark, by Scott Hahn and Curtis Mitch
+Recommended study guide: Ignatius Catholic Study Bible: Daniel, by Scott Hahn and Curtis Mitch

 Contact Info: email@example.com

 - Learning about God and His work with and through people.